DOORS OPEN GUELPH

 Doors Open Guelph will be held this year on Saturday, April 27, 2019.
 Mark your calendars for a day-long celebration of Guelph's finest buildings, creative spaces, and artistically or architecturally relevant sites.
 Doors Open Guelph has the distinction of being the annual kick-off event for Doors Open Ontario.
 Presented annually by Guelph Arts Council since 2002, the program showcases and celebrates Guelph’s hidden gems, as well as our great resources, businesses, and creative spaces.

-Please note there will be two general orientation and information sessions to choose from, to be announced.
+Please note there will be two general orientation and information sessions to choose from: March 5 and 7, 5pm at City Hall (1 Carden Street, Guelph)

 There will also be on-site training sessions scheduled for early April to help familiarise volunteers with their assigned site and practice the tour.
 Volunteers of past events have found the on-site session extremely helpful and highly recommend volunteers attend their site's session, which typically takes about 30 minutes to 1 hour.